Exteriordemonic/fairplay_program/README.md

 * 1. Keep files names as `example_component.scss => example_component.blade.php => example_component.php => example_component.js`
 * 2. Use BEM metodology (expect wordpress classes)
 * 3. In JS use Objects
+* 4. Create new branch each section
+* 5. Pull alot
+* 6. If section ready Pull Request

 # Hints
 * 1. How to include, pass variable and ect in Blade https://laravel.com/docs/5.8/blade